 WHAT ARE THE BENEFITS OF THE ELMWOOD CSA?

-- You do have a choice (Now more than ever!)- NEW for 2018: Customize your share before it leaves the farm!
+- You do have a choice (Now more than ever!)- Customize your share before it leaves the farm!
 You can check online to see what we have planned for your share before we harvest and pack it.
 Swap out items, remove the items that might not be a favorite, or add extra of other items, it is up to you.
 Or, at on-farm pickup choose your own share items from the bins of produce harvested for CSA that day.

-- It’s flexible with your schedule- NEW for 2018: Our new online ordering system allows members to cancel their CSA share in advance.
+- It’s flexible with your schedule- Our online ordering system allows members to cancel their CSA share in advance.
 This makes going on vacation a breeze!
-We allow you to roll over up to $25 worth of veggies from delivery to delivery.
+We allow you to roll over up to $60 worth of veggies from delivery to delivery.
 This also allows you to get less one week and more the next, as your needs change, for no extra cost.
 However, if you forget to roll over your delivery and cannot pickup your share, we encourage you to send a friend to pick up your share for you, as it is a good way to introduce the concept to friends or neighbors.
 If you do forget to collect your share, it will be donated elsewhere.

 - It’s convenient- After we harvest, rinse, cool and pack the vegetables, we offer distribution to more than a dozen locations throughout Central Kentucky and Cincinnati, as well as delivery to your door.
 Elmwood Stock Farm offers more than 20 CSA pickup locations in Lexington, Georgetown, Frankfort, Louisville, and Cincinnati.
 If CSA-customer demand is there, we welcome additional sites.
 You need at least 10 people to commit to pick up their CSA shares at your location to open a new site.
 Please contact us before the start of the season to discuss this option.